 Volunteers will be required to attend a training and sign up for two volunteer days between June and September, 2017.
 Volunteer days are scheduled for various dates during the week, Monday through Friday, throughout the field season.
 Participants must be able to hike at high altitudes for several hours at a time and must be 18 years old or older.

 The training is scheduled for Monday, May 8th from 6-8:30 pm at Walking Mountains Science Center in Avon, Colorado.
 Volunteers will learn about project expectations and field protocols.
 Dinner will be provided.
-Please RSVP to firstname.lastname@example.org by April 28th to register and find out additional information.
+Please RSVP to firstname.lastname@example.org ASAP to register and find out additional information.

 IF YOU GO…